JPDengler/SNHU-Capstone-Portfolio/README.md

   - Enhanced inline comments and created a detailed guide for MongoDB queries and operations.
 - **Unit Testing**:
   - Developed comprehensive unit tests to validate CRUD operations and ensure database reliability.

 ---

+## Technical Implementation
+Each enhancement demonstrates key computer science principles and applies industry best practices to improve software design, user experience, performance, and security.

+1. **Nuoro Weight Management App**:
+   - Focused on enhancing interactivity, data visualization, and data reliability.
+   - Applied robust validation and dynamic UI updates.
+2. **Grazioso Salvare Dashboard**:
+   - Improved database security, performance, and maintainability.
+   - Enhanced query performance and ensured reliable CRUD operations through testing.

+---

+## How to Run
+1. **Nuoro Weight Management App**:
+   - Open in **Android Studio**.
+   - Run on a compatible emulator or physical Android device.
+2. **Grazioso Salvare Dashboard**:
+   - Clone the repository and run the Jupyter Notebook.
+   - Ensure MongoDB is set up and configured.

+---